 To stay up-to-date on the latest developments within the ROS community, you’ll want to join the ROS Discourse forums.
 These forums are the place for announcements, news, and discussions of general interest.
 The ROS Discourse is not the right place to ask troubleshooting questions or report bugs; please use the other support resources listed above instead.

 Open Robotics hosts a community Discord server where ROS, Gazebo, and Open-RMF users can meet with each other, chat, and coordinate on open-source development.
 If you are looking to connect with ROS users this a great place to start.

 When you want to find out information about a specific package the index is the best place to start.
 It connects you to all the important locations relevant to a package.
 In addition to the official documentation for ROS packages, the wiki contains two key resources you should consult: the Troubleshooting guide and the FAQ.
 Solutions to many common problems are covered in these two pages.
 If you have ever used PyPI you should feel right at home on ROS Index.

-When you’ve identified a bug (e.g., as a result of a discussion at ROS Answers), or when you want to request a new feature, head to the issue trackers.
+When you’ve identified a bug (e.g., as a result of a discussion at Robotics Stack Exchange), or when you want to request a new feature, head to the issue trackers.
 Links are provided in the packages metadata available on ROS Index.
 When reporting a bug, be sure to provide a detailed description of the problem, the environment in which it occurs, any detail that may help developers to reproduce the issue, and if possible, a debug backtrace.